 Social Work in the Global Environment

-Up to six Continuing Education Credits available (3 for half day attendance).
-CE certificates will be emailed two to three weeks after the event.
+Thank you for attending.
+CE requests will be processed and emailed approximately two to three weeks after the event.

 This year’s conference on Social Work in the Global Environment aims to contribute to the local-global perspective in social work, utilizing the strategy: Thinking globally and acting locally.

 The focus of the 2022 Social Work in the Global Environment conference is Conflict, War and Peace, and the implications for social work profession and social workers locally and globally.

 Presenters and discussants will address the Local-Global impacts of conflicts, war and peace, and focus on specific the roles of social work and helping professions.